Whatcom Community College

 Applications are accepted any time.
 But the ideal time to apply is:

-- March for Summer quarter (June-August)
+- March for Summer term (June-August)

-- March for Fall quarter (September-December)
+- March for Fall term (September-December)

-- October for Winter quarter (January-March)
+- October for Winter term (January-March)

-- January for Spring quarter (April-June)
+- January for Spring term (April-June)

 After your application has been processed, you’ll receive an acceptance email with your ctcLink ID number.
 You will use your ctcLink ID to activate your ctcLink account and MyWCC account.